unixsysdev/semantic-bridge/README.md

 SemanticBridge: "What's most distant but still connected?"

 By finding knowledge bites that are far apart in embedding space but still have some semantic relationship, we surface unexpected connections that spark creativity, conversation, and connection between people.

+## Mode Notes

+- **Triplet Weave** requires at least 3 participants with bites.
+- **Group modes for couples** (Centroid Constellation, Bridge Chain) require at least 2 bites per person.
+- The app returns a JSON-formatted response from the LLM and shows optional debug insights about the embedding search in the UI.

 ## Settings